azdavis/azdavis.net/posts/en/japanese-resources.md

 ---
-title: "Resources for learning Japanese"
+title: Resources for learning Japanese
 date: 2021-03-25
-desc: "Things I use to study Japanese."
+desc: Things I use to study Japanese.
 ---

 I enjoy studying the Japanese language and culture.
 Over time I've found lots of helpful resources that I use to study.